redhat-developer/odo/docs/installing-odo.md

 ### Binary installation

-1. Download the latest [`odo.exe`](https://mirror.openshift.com/pub/openshift-v4/clients/odo/latest/odo-windows-amd64.exe) file.
+1. Download the latest [`odo-windows-amd64.exe`](https://mirror.openshift.com/pub/openshift-v4/clients/odo/latest/odo-windows-amd64.exe) file.

+2. Rename the downloaded file to `odo.exe` and move it to a folder of your choice, for example `C:\odo`

-2. Add the location of your `odo.exe` to your `GOPATH/bin` directory.
+3. Add the location of your `odo.exe` to your `%PATH%`.

 ### Setting the `PATH` variable for Windows 10

-Edit `Environment Variables` using search:
+Edit `Environment Variables` using search: The following example demonstrates how to set up a path variable.
+Your binary can be located in any location, but this example uses C:\\odo as the location.

 1. Click **Search** and type `env` or `environment`.